AJNOURI/COA/README.md

 5. [Orchestration (heat)](https://github.com/AJNOURI/COA/wiki/05.-Orchestration)

+### Practice:

+Browse the page to https://ajnouri.github.com/coa, you'll find the list of tasks you can try to perform.
+By clicking on each tasksm, the solution will be revealed.
+To not fall into the illusion of competency, try your best to solve the question, by using the documentation docs.openstack.org, the only reference available in the exam, before looking the answer.
+This will help consolidating a mental process to get to the solution.

 ### Troubleshooting section:

 I am collecting all issues I've encountered during the learning process and beyond in the [issue section](https://github.com/AJNOURI/COA/issues).